-If weight is your top priority: There are two lenses you should be considering.
-The Fujinon C 300mm f/8.5 is an absolute gem of a lens and exceptionally light at 250 grams, though pricier than some other options at $900.
-The other lens to consider is the Nikkor M 300mm f/9, which weighs only a hair more than the Fujinon C (290 vs 250 g) and costs less than half as much.
-The Fujinon lens has more room for movements of the two.
+If weight is your top priority: There are three lenses you should be considering.
+The Fujinon C 300mm f/8.5 is an absolute gem of a lens and exceptionally light at 250 grams, with a reasonable image circle of 380mm, though it’s pricier than some other options at $900.
+The Fujinon A 300mm f/9 has a little more coverage with a 420mm image circle, weighing 410 grams.
+The other lens to consider is the Nikkor M 300mm f/9, which weighs only a hair more than the Fujinon C (290 g) and costs less than half as much.
+However, it doesn’t offer much room for movements on 8×10.

 If coverage is your top priority: The Schneider G-Claron 305mm f/9 is the way to go.
-This lens covers 11×14 with room for movements and stays sharp all the way out to the edges even on that enormous format.
+This lens covers 11×14 with room for movements and has good image quality even on that enormous format.
 On 8×10, it works like a charm.
-It weighs a bit more than the two lenses I just mentioned, but hardly bad at 460 grams.
+It weighs a bit more than the three lenses I just mentioned, but hardly bad at 460 grams.
 As such, it’s the lens I’d recommend first at this focal length for many photographers.
 I find that the 300mm focal length on 8×10 benefits a lot from having a big image circle for plentiful movements.
-Check the 305mm G-Claron’s prices on eBay and look for prices under $500 in a Copal #1 shutter.
+Check the 305mm G-Claron’s prices on eBay (eBay Partner Program affiliate link) and look for prices under $500 in a Copal #1 shutter.

 If price is your top priority: There are a lot of older lenses not in a shutter that cover 8×10 around the 300mm mark (sometimes labeled as 30cm or 12” lenses).
 In terms of lenses in a modern shutter, the cheapest that I see pop up frequently, but have never used, is the Fujinon S 300mm f/5.6.
-It’s about $300 in an older Copal #3 shutter and has surprisingly little information about it online.
-There are multiple reports that it covers 8×10 but none I’ve seen with specifics on its weight, image circle, and filter size.
+It’s about $300 in an older Copal #3 shutter and weighs about 850 grams.
+You’ll find surprisingly little information about it online.
+There are multiple reports that it covers 8×10 but none I’ve seen with specifics on its image circle or filter size.